martrewes/AdventOfCyber2021/Day03/Readme.md

 ### Access the admin panel.
 What is the value of the flag? `***{***********}`

-The flag was at the bottopm of the panel page.
+The flag was at the bottom of the panel page.

 ![img](Screenshot2.png)